Energy

 Get the latest ecoRI News stories in your inbox every Tuesday and Friday.

-The unanimous vote from the state Coastal Resources Management Council means, as far as Rhode Island is concerned, SouthCoast Wind can lay its cable in state waters up the Sakonnet River and underground across Portsmouth until it reaches its substation at Brayton Point in nearby Somerset, Mass.
+The unanimous vote from the Coastal Resources Management Council means, as far as Rhode Island is concerned, SouthCoast Wind can lay its cable in state waters up the Sakonnet River and underground across Portsmouth until it reaches its substation at Brayton Point in nearby Somerset, Mass.

 Jennifer Flood, SouthCoast Wind’s chief of permitting, said hostility from the federal government had impacted their ability to provide firm milestone dates for final investment decisions, financial close, and other precise timelines.